-In the certain situations, it may become necessary to secure the building and the movement of individuals from area to area.
-The purpose of lockdown procedures is to maximize the school's ability to investigate situations and maintain a safe environment in a heightened level of security.
+In the certain situations it may become necessary to secure the building and the movement of individuals from area to area (e.g., chemical spill, missing student, utility failure, etc.).
+The purpose of a lockdown is to maximize the school's ability to investigate situations and maintain a safe environment in a heightened level of security.